 The certificate of entitlement to the right of abode is normally valid until the expiration date of your passport, and when your passport expires, your certificate of entitlement to the right of abode also expires.
 You must apply for a new certificate of right of abode when your passport expires.

-How To Apply For Certificate Of Right Of Abode?
+How To Apply for a Certificate Of Right of Abode?

 How you apply for a certificate of entitlement depends on whether you’re inside or outside the UK.